 7. Apache IvyDE

 Apache IvyDE is a useful plugin for integrating Apache Ivy, a dependency manager, with Eclipse IDE.
-Apache Ivy is a sub-project of the Apache Ant, which is a robust Java-based software tool for automating build processes.
-Apache IvyDE provides powerful features, such as Java dependency management, support for transitive dependencies, Ivy XML files editor, managed class path container and reverse dependency explorer amongst multiple projects.
+It is a sub-project of the Apache Ant, which is a robust Java-based software tool for automating build processes.
+Apache IvyDE provides powerful features, such as Java dependency management, support for transitive dependencies, Ivy XML files editor.
+It also managed class path container and reverse dependency explorer amongst multiple projects.

 EGit is a great Eclipse IDE plugin which offers integration for the Eclipse Team Framework with GIT, a free and open source, distributed version control system.
 It allows developers to stay updated on any new commits created by users and allows keeping a track of the entire history of every single revision of the code.
 The EGit project implements Eclipse tooling on top of ‘The JGit Project’, which is the Java implementation of GIT.